My Only Love Song

-My Only Love Song (Korean: 마이 온리 러브송) is a South Korean streaming television series produced by Netflix, starring Lee Jong-hyun and Gong Seung-yeon.
+My Only Love Song (Korean: 마이 온리 러브송) is a 2017 South Korean television series produced by Netflix, starring Lee Jong-hyun and Gong Seung-yeon.
 It also has elements of fantasy since it involves time travel and a "magical van".

 Synopsis

 Soo-jung (Gong Seung-yeon) is a conceited actress who believes that status and money can get you anywhere.
 She accidentally falls into a time-slip portal and travels to the past, specifically to 6th-century Goguryeo, one of the Three Kingdoms of Korea, while it is under the reign of King Pyeongwon.
 There she meets On-dal (Lee Jong-hyun), a man who loves money and will do anything to get it.
 However, he has a soft spot for the weak and helpless, and gives to them with a generous heart.